 5 Sulfate Free Solid Shampoo Bars

-In this article we introduce you to solid shampoo bars that help you to solve 2 main issues with conventional hair care porducts: SLS, that irritates the skin and plastic waste.
+In this article we introduce you to solid shampoo bars without sulfates that help you to solve 2 main issues with conventional hair care products: SLS, that irritates the skin and plastic waste.

 Why is SLS bad for hair?